jts272/pp1-happy-bees-cafe/README.md

 ### User Stories Testing

+As well as testing the functionality of the site, tests were conducted to ensure the user goals were met for all parties.
+Friends, family and colleagues that have used the site have responded positively to the presentation and found navigation intuitive.

 | Client Goal | Facilitated By | Result |
 | --- | --- | --- |
 | Customers find the cafe | Address and Google Map CTA in footer | :heavy_check_mark: |